MTHFR gene testing Adelaide for genetic methylation support and C677T A1298C variants

 Can MTHFR be fixed?

-Genetic variants cannot be changed, but gene expression can be influenced.
-Precision nutrient therapy may help support methylation pathways by supplying appropriate cofactors such as riboflavin (B2), pyridoxine (B6), cobalamin (B12), and folate in forms appropriate to individual needs (8,14).
+Genetic variants cannot be changed, but gene expression can be influenced through epigenetic and nutritional strategies.
+Precision nutrient therapy may help support methylation pathways by supplying appropriate cofactors such as riboflavin (vitamin B2), pyridoxal-5-phosphate (active B6), methylcobalamin (active B12), and L-methylfolate in forms appropriate to individual needs.
+McNulty et al. (2006) demonstrated that riboflavin supplementation can lower blood pressure in individuals homozygous for C677T (8,14).

 Key Insights

-• MTHFR is involved in the conversion of folate into its active form (1,2).
+• The MTHFR gene encodes the enzyme responsible for converting folate into its biologically active form, 5-methyltetrahydrofolate (1,2).

-• Variants may be associated with elevated homocysteine and altered neurotransmitter synthesis (5,7).
+• MTHFR variants may be associated with elevated homocysteine and altered neurotransmitter synthesis via reduced BH4 recycling (5,7).

 • Careful interpretation by a practitioner experienced in methylation and fatigue-related conditions is important to avoid adverse effects from inappropriate supplementation.

-• Targeted methylation support may form part of a broader strategy to address brain fog and systemic inflammation (12,15).
+• Targeted methylation support, guided by biomarker testing, may form part of a broader strategy to address brain fog, mood disturbances, and systemic inflammation (12,15).

 Genetic testing can provide valuable insight into individual biochemistry when interpreted correctly.
 If you would like guidance on MTHFR testing and personalised methylation support, consultations are available at Elemental Health and Nutrition in Adelaide.